dcmlr/kitti360_ros_player/README.md

 * **Static Transforms**: These are published from the launch file (`Kitti360.launch`).
 We computed the parameters by hand from the sketch on the KITTI360 website.
 There may be errors.
 * **3D Semantics and Bounding Boxes**: The ranges specified in the filenames overlap in most cases (~15 frames).
 If we have the choice between two ranges we publish the one with the highest range, i.e., prefer 90-150 over 50-100.
 * **Bounding Boxes**: static and dynamic bounding boxes are handled the same way at the moment.
 This may need to be changed.
 The custom bounding box message contains a bool that represents whether it is dynamic or static.
+* **3D Semantics**: 3d semantics are accumulated to a range of frames in KITTI360.
+If there is no pointcloud for a given frame range then we publish nothing.